Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

 \end{restatable}

-The last item in Theorem~\ref{thm:main_theorem_sandwiches} is not necessary for obtaining non-finitely tractable PCSPs from Conjecture~\ref{conj:bodirsky_pinsker}, but provides an additional link that makes it possible to transfer logical inexpressiblity results from infinite-domain CSPs to PCSPs.
-For example, the PCSPs provided by the theorem from $\CSP(\mathbb{Q};X)$, where will not be solvable in \emph{Fixed-Point logic with Counting} (FPC), because $\CSP(\mathbb{Q};X)$ is not~\cite{bodirsky2022descriptive} and the instances witnessing the inexpressiblity in FPC homomorphically map to $(\mathbb{Q};X)$ if and only if they homomorphically map to a fixed finite substructure of it (cf.~\cite[Proposition~37]{Mottet_2025}).
-In contrast, $\CSP(\mathbb{Q};\{(x,y,z) \mid x>y \text{ or } x>z\})$ is not solvable in Datalog~\cite{bodirsky2010datalog}, but it can be deduced from the results in~\cite{Mottet_2025} (Theorem~3) that the associated finite-domain PCSPs are.
+Item~\ref{item:sandwichthm6} is not necessary for obtaining non-finitely tractable PCSPs from Conjecture~\ref{conj:bodirsky_pinsker}, but provides an additional link that makes it possible to transfer logical inexpressibility results from infinite-domain CSPs to PCSPs, e.g., for FPC (see Section~\ref{section:inexpressibilitytransfer}).

+By omitting the part of the proof of Theorem~\ref{thm:main_theorem_sandwiches} which relies on Theorem~\ref{thm:removing_algebraicity} (i.e.~removing algebraicity and adding a linear order), we additionally get that $\struct{A}$ and $\struct{A}'$ are pp-bi-interpretable (which leads to \emph{gadget reductions} between their CSPs) at the cost of dropping the requirement that the resulting PCSP is non-finitely tractable.
+However, this construction still generalizes the two concrete examples of non-finitely tractable PCSPs from~\cite{Mottet_2025}.